Last Updated on

 This guide is going to give you a brief overview of everything you need to know for how to learn Korean.
 Just follow each section, pick the language learning parts you want to focus on, and go as deep as you’d like.

-Below we’ve listed all of the resources for learning Korean in order of importance.
+Below we’ve listed all of the resources for learning the Korean language in order of importance.
 Start at the top and work your way down.

-If there are any parts you already know, you can skip them.
+If there are any parts you already know or aren’t interested in learning, you can skip them.
 The only part we recommend not skipping is learning Hangeul (the Korean Alphabet).
 It’s easy to learn, and once you know it, you’ll supercharge your learning speed.

 We have a great resource below that teaches you how to read in about 1 hour using fun stories and associations.